-- 3. Remove the fuel fill cap slowly.
-You may hear a hissing sound as pressure inside the tank escapes.
-Place the fuel fill cap on the inside of the door as shown. - 4.
-Stop filling the tank after the fuel pump automatically clicks off.
-Do not try to "top off" the tank, leave some room for the fuel to expand with temperature changes. - 5.
-Screw the fuel fill cap back on, tighten it until it clicks. - 6.
-Push the fuel fill door until it latches.
+- Remove the fuel fill cap slowly.
+You may hear a hissing sound as pressure inside the tank escapes. - Stop filling the tank after the gas pump automatically clicks off.
+Do not try to "top off" the tank, leave some room for the fuel to expand with temperature changes. - Screw the fuel fill cap back on; tighten it until it clicks. - Push the fuel fill door closed until it latches.